Our family has taken on several ambitious adventures throughout our years of traveling.

 - There are a few stops you can pay to enter or you can just view from the outside.
 The fees are fairly minimal; however, depending on your budget and children’s attention span- it’s absolutely not a mandatory expense.
 Our family opted to pick one stop to pay admission.

-- Once you cross river, the trail splits in two directions.
+- Once you cross the river, the trail splits in two directions.
 I recommend going towards Bunker Hill first.
 Stop in visitor center across the street to get tickets if you want to walk to top of monument.
 The tickets are free, but must be picked up at Visitor Center.
 This is also a great bathroom stop!

 - Walking to the top of the monument is really awesome.
 But it’s not easy.
 The stairs are very steep and the space is tight.
 Going down was much more challenging for my 5-year old.
 While I highly recommend making the climb if you’re able, this is not an activity for anyone with physical limitations.